practicing in Association (not as Partners)

-Doing Family Law since Nov.
-2006, have done about 185 cases to date:
+Dr. Montgomery has been doing Family Law since Nov.
+2006, has done over 185 cases

 Litigation, Separation Agreements, Mediation, Simple and complex Divorces.

-At a consultation I will explain in simple terms that you can understand:
+At a consultation Dr. Montgomery will explain in simple terms that you can understand:

-LITIGATION: I have attended Family Court many times in Toronto (all three court houses), Oshawa (many times), also Brampton, Newmarket and Orangeville.
+LITIGATION: Dr. Montgomery has attended Family Court many times in Toronto (all three court houses), Oshawa (many times), also Brampton, Newmarket and Orangeville.

-I can refer you to qualified mediators if you don't want me to mediate.
-Note: If you hire me as a mediator you cannot later retain me as your legal counsel, and any information you give to me related to the legal issues set out above I must disclose to your partner.
-Ideally and normally for mediation you would both be present at my office and I would not see you individually.
-However if you want to hire me as your lawyer (not as a mediator) every bit of information is "privileged" and will only be disclosed where required by law (e.g. financial disclosure).
-So if you plan to hire me as your lawyer you must never bring your partner to my office.
-With my degree in Psychology and having worked at two mental hospitals I can often provide insights into clients' motives that accelerate the mediation process.
-(I can also refer you to licenced psychologists and counsellors.)
+If you hire Dr. Montgomery as a mediator or Collaborative Lawyer you cannot later retain him as your legal counsel.
+Ideally and normally for mediation you and your partner would both be present at our office and Dr. Montgomery would not see you individually.
+However if you want to hire him as your ordinary lawyer (not as a mediator or collaborative lawyer) every bit of information is "privileged" and will only be disclosed where required by law (e.g. financial disclosure).
+So if you plan to hire Dr. Montgomery as your family lawyer you must never bring your partner to our office.
+With a degree in Psychology and having worked at two mental hospitals, Dr. Montgomery can often provide insights into clients' motives that accelerate the mediation process.
+(We can also refer you to licenced psychologists and counsellors and family mediators.)

 Here are two links to websites that explain the difference between regular litigation, mediation, and collaborative family law: Ont.
 Fed.
 Collaborative Law (has an excellent table comparing collaboration versus litigation) or see Mediation v Collaborative Law

-Separation Agreements: I charge $345 per hour.
-The agreements usually cost $1500 -1800 (HST and copies, courier etc are extra).
-Some are simple and can be done for that range.
-Others can become complex and can take months of negotiation and revising.
+Separation Agreements: We charge by the hour but most simple and medium complexity ones cost $1,350 to $1,600.
+Other Separation Agreements are complex and can take months of negotiation and revising.
 (Beware of short Agreements such as sold in drug stores or stationery stores for about $15 - $20.
 These are only about 15 paragraphs long and mainly suitable for people with short marriages, little income or assets, no children etc. and they will not hold up if challenged in court years later.
-Rarely would my time for a Separation Agreement go above 12 hours but "rarely" does not mean "never".
+Rarely would our time for a Separation Agreement go above 12 hours but "rarely" does not mean "never".
 Sometimes one truculent party will haggle and hold things up for a long time.
-If no final agreement has been reached with the other party after 15 hours of my time the client and I discuss whether to stop work or continue and on what terms.
+If no final agreement has been reached with the other party after 15 hours of my time the client and Dr. Montgomery discuss whether to stop work or continue and on what terms.
 Please note that cases involving spousal support and/or division of family property can take a lot of time and require use of special computer programs.

 Above fees for Agreements do not include fee for "Certificate of Independent Legal Advice" if such is required.
-My fee for such a certificate if I prepared the S.A. is free, if I did not draft most of the S.A. (you bring us one already prepared) it is $350.
+The lawyer's fee for such a certificate if he prepared the S.A. is free, if he did not draft most of the S.A. (you bring us one already prepared) it is $350.

-Court: My standard hourly rate for litigated cases is $345 (plus HST and disbursements).
+Court: The lawyer's standard hourly rate for litigated cases is $350 (plus HST and disbursements).
 Please note that cases involving spousal support (alimony, maintenance) and division of family property can take a lot of time and require use of special computer programs by experienced lawyers.

 Uncontested divorce: In total, court fees are $632 to obtain a divorce in Ontario.
 The first payment of $212 is due when the application for divorce is filed which includes court fees of $202 and $10 that is collected for the federal Department of Justice.
 Additional court fees of $420 are paid before the divorce is reviewed by the court.
 These expenses do not include lawyer's fees.
-For simple divorces (Uncontested or Joint, no issue regarding custody, access, property division, support etc.) where there are no issues locating or serving the other party, and you have enough info for me about yourself and your spouse to fill out the form, my fee is $850 and court fees and process serving etc are about $550. (total around $1400 - $1500 with HST) Any complications means my hourly rate of $345 gets charged on top of the $850 flat fee. e.g. seeking an order for substitute service, dispensing with service, will cost more.
+For simple divorces (Uncontested or Joint, no issue regarding custody, access, property division, support etc.) where there are no issues locating or serving the other party, and you have enough info for me about yourself and your spouse to fill out the form, my fee is a minimum of $850.
+(So the total is over $1600.)
+Any complications means my hourly rate gets charged on top of the $850 min. fee. e.g. seeking an order for substitute service, dispensing with service, will cost more.
 Beware of non-lawyers advertising "uncontested divorce" for a few hundred dollars.
 I investigated one that advertised "Divorce $200" using somone pretending to be a client and they charged her $200 just for a consultation to see if she "qualified" for a divorce.
 (Nearly everyone does.)
-It is impossible to provide a divorce certificate for $200 or $300 when the court fees are about $450 and there are process server fees and HST.
+It is impossible to provide a divorce certificate for $200 or $300 when the court fees are over $600.
 Also beware of paralegals saying they can get you a divorce "severed from all collateral relief issues".
 In fact judges are very reluctant to sign these, especially where there is no formal Agreement for child support, and they usually want to see that property division (property includes all financial assets) and possible spousal support issues have been fully and formally addressed before granting a divorce.
 Any paralegal who tells you to just not mention these or say they have been settled or tells you to lie about children, assets, income etc is commiting serious infractions and is liable to be suspended.

 Discounts: Many clients are on employer discount plans so check with your Personnel (Human Resources) office to see if there is any "EAP" or "Law Assist" program at your workplace.
-That gets you a free half hour consultation and 25% off my regular hourly rate of $345.
-(Discounted rate is $255.)
+That gets you a free half hour consultation and 25% off my regular hourly rate.

-Justice Net cases: If you earn less than $60,000 per annum you may qualify for www.JusticeNet.ca deep discount rates (about the same as Legal Aid rates, range from $100 to $150 per hour + HST and disbursements).
-You must bring in last two years' Canada Revenue Notice of Assessment and if it is between July 1st and Dec 31, evidence of your current year's income.
-Even if your income is low enough to qualify for Justice Net, I will not take the case if you have assets of $100,000 or more (e.g. savings, RRSPs, private pensions, own a house with $100k or more equity etc.) I normally won't take any that pay under $150 per hour; and I only take one or two of these Justice Net cases a year.
-I have to pay Justice Net $167 annually just to belong.
+Justice Net cases: If you earn less than $60,000 per annum you may qualify for www.JusticeNet.ca deep discount rates.
+You must show Justice Net staff your last two years' Canada Revenue Notice of Assessment and also if it is between July 1st and Dec 31, evidence of your current year's income.
+Even if your income is low enough to qualify for Justice Net, we will not take the case if you have assets of $100,000 or more (e.g. savings, RRSPs, private pensions, own a house with $100k or more equity etc.) or if litigation will be involved and the Justice Net fee is below $150 per hour.
+Here is the link to the Justice Net fee table: https://www.justicenet.ca/fee-schedule-2/

-Legal Aid: I accept a very few cases per year, but not Childrens Aid Society (child protection) cases.
+Legal Aid: We accept a very few family law cases per year, but not Childrens Aid Society (child protection) cases.

-I have had extensive training in MEDIATION (Law School, Ontario Crown Attorneys, Bar Admission Course) and founded Peoples' Mediation Centre Inc. in Burnaby (Vancouver) in 1986.
-I can mediate all types of disputes; e.g. landlord-tenant, commercial, as well as matrimonial.
-I also am qualified to perform ARBITRATION and MED-ARB (arbitration following unsuccessful mediation).
+Dr. Montgomery has had extensive training in MEDIATION (Law School, Ontario Crown Attorneys, Bar Admission Course) and founded Peoples' Mediation Centre Inc. in Burnaby (Vancouver) in 1986.
+He can mediate all types of disputes; e.g. landlord-tenant, commercial, as well as matrimonial.
+He is also qualified to perform ARBITRATION and MED-ARB (arbitration following unsuccessful mediation).
 (See certificate below re commercial arbitration).
-My mediation and arbitration fees are $180 per hour.
+Mediation and arbitration fees are $180 per hour.

-THE FOLLOWING IS NOT INTENDED AS LEGAL ADVICE AND IS ONLY MY OWN OPINION AND INTERPRETATION OF THE LAW, FOR GENERAL INFORMATION AND PUBLIC EDUCATION ONLY.
-THE FACTS OF YOUR CASE MAY NOT APPLY TO ANY EXAMPLES CITED HERE.
-CONSULT AN EXPERIENCED FAMILY LAWYER.
-In this, FLA means “Family Law Act”, MH means Matrimonial Home, SA means “Separation Agreement”, “mtg” means “mortgage”, NFP means “Net Family Property”, ENFP means the Equalization of the NFP, V date means the valuation or separation date, HELOC is a Home Equity Line of Credit and SS is “Spousal Support” (formerly called alimony or maintenance).
-The first and best place to start is with the Questions and Answers on the Ontario government’s Attorney General website under Family Law:
+FLA means “Family Law Act”, MH means Matrimonial Home, SA means “Separation Agreement”, “mtg” means “mortgage”, NFP means “Net Family Property”, ENFP means the Equalization of the NFP, V date means the valuation or separation date, HELOC is a Home Equity Line of Credit and SS is “Spousal Support” (formerly called "alimony" or "maintenance").

 1. What is ADR?